glynnforrest/active-doctrine/docs/creating_entities.md

 * belongs_to

 The syntax for defining these relationships is straightforward.
-The static variable `$relations` should be an array, where the keys are names given to a relationship, and the values are arrays of the form `[$type, $foreign_class, $foreign_column, $column]`.
+The static property `$relations` should be an array, where the keys are names given to a relationship, and the values are arrays of the form `[$type, $foreign_class, $foreign_column, $column]`.
 As a contrived example, the Book entity could have the following relations: